Communications and Networking

 Network Performance Modeling

 We are developing mathematical models and statistical methods to evaluate the performance of communication networks and to design new algorithms and protocols for traffic and resource management.
 Our research investigates models and methods for network traffic characterization and for obtaining bounds on network performance.
-Principal investigators: Yariv Ephraim, Brian L. Mark.
+Principal investigator: Brian L. Mark.